inet-framework/inet/doc/src/developers-guide/ch-tcp.rst

 out-of-order segments, it does not work well together with other algorithms.

-TcpBaseAlg
+TcpAlgorithmBase
 ~~~~~~~~~~

-The :cpp:`TcpBaseAlg` is the base class of the INET implementation of
+The :cpp:`TcpAlgorithmBase` is the base class of the INET implementation of
 Tahoe, Reno, and NewReno.
 It implements basic TCP algorithms for
 adaptive retransmissions, persistence timers, delayed ACKs, Nagle’s
 algorithm, Increased Initial Window – EXCLUDING congestion control.